davidianbonner/php-technical-test/README.md

 To complete this task, you'll need to:

 * Create an API web application with PHP 8.1
-* Retrieve share value of MSFT and APPL shares from finnhub
+* Retrieve share value of MSFT and AAPL shares from finnhub
 * Store share values in a database
 * Read the values from the database and run profit & loss calculation on both MSFT & APPL shares
 * Return profit & loss values via a rest endpoint